Dedicated to Serving

-On Saturday, April 20 Lakewood Foothills Rotary members, along with Rotarians from other clubs, will be volunteering at the 9HealthFair site at the Denver Indian Center.
+On Saturday, April 20, 2013 Lakewood Foothills Rotary members, along with Rotarians from other clubs, volunteered at the 9HealthFair site at the Denver Indian Center.
 This is part of an ongoing partnership between the five Rotary Clubs and the Denver Indian Center.

 Here are two messages about our Work Day at the Denver Indian Center on April 16th, 2012.

 From: Jay Grimm

 Subject: RE: Rotary-Denver Indian Center Work Day - You are all amazing.